N0rimaki/crosspostbot/README.md

 * why trigger words and not upvotes or saved submissions?
   *	Because not every upvote classifies as content for crosspost

+## NEW! - 20200819

+trigger in words does not work, fixed it.

+new config file! words are now strings and no list anymore!

+made post sticky in target

+add flair to the target post, create flairs